dojo/docs/developer/design/loader.rst

 nothing is automatically loaded and it is left up to the application to decide which modules to load via the AMD API (described in detail in xxx).

-As we explore the new loader, we'll see that many features are controlled by configuration, including the has.js API.
+As we explore the new loader, we'll see that many features are controlled by configuration.
 So let's cover the mechanics of how to set and change the configuration first.

 =================================
 Configuring the Loader (and Dojo)